What is Imputed Interest?

 Advantages and Limitations of Imputed Interest

-Advantages and limitations of imputed interest are given below:
+Advantages and limitations are given below:

 - It increases the revenue of the IRS.